Take your creative passion to the next level.

 The Dean is required to advise the Committee that the additional requirements have been satisfactorily completed.

-- Prospective applicants wishing to undertake a Doctor of Creative Arts will need to find a suitable supervisor by contacting the Faculty of Arts, Business and Law.
+- Prospective applicants wishing to undertake a Doctor of Creative Arts can use the Research Supervisor Search to find a suitable supervisor.

 - For further information, refer to the Higher Degrees by Research - Academic Policy.

 - Refer to related policies, rules, plans and procedures.

 - Refer to the research areas for the Faculty of Arts, Business and Law.

 - International students need to refer to the University's English language proficiency requirements.